Nivben190/MemoriesApp/README.md

-To Run On Your Computer, clone my repo and run  npm i on client,server, and memoriesapp directory
+To Run On Your Computer, clone my repo and run  npm i --force on client,server, and memoriesapp directory

+and run npm start on the main folder

 #Full Stack Mern Memories App